-1. The school must have a sufficient proportion of their student population belong to at least one of the focus-eligible subgroups (see Appendix A for details on how this criterion is determined).

-- a.
-The school's performance on federally required reading and math assessments (i.e., grades 3 through 8 reading and mathematics, the English II EOI, and the first Mathematics EOI taken at a high school grade level) for a focus-eligible subgroup is at or below the focus cut score for that year and subgroup, or - b. the average of the school's graduation rates for a focus-eligible subgroup from the three most recently reported school years is at or below the focus graduation cut for that year and subgroup, unless the school's graduation rate has significantly improved during that time (see Appendix B for details on how the all focus cut scores are calculated), or - c. the school's graduation rate for all students is less than the statewide graduation rate for all students. - 3.
+- 1. The school must have a sufficient proportion of their student population belong to at least one of the focus-eligible subgroups (see Appendix A for details on how this criterion is determined). - 2. - a.
+The school's performance on federally required reading and math assessments (i.e., Reading and Math in grades 3 through 8, Algebra I, and English II) for a focus-eligible subgroup is at or below the focus cut score for that year and subgroup, or - b. the average of the school's graduation rates for a focus-eligible subgroup from the three most recently reported school years is at or below the focus graduation cut for that year and subgroup, unless the school's graduation rate has significantly improved during that time (see Appendix B for details on how the all focus cut scores are calculated). - 3.
 The school is not already identified as a Priority school.

-Any school previously identified as a Focus school will be required to make their Annual Measurable Objects for the relevant subgroups for two consecutive years after they are initially designated as Focus for that particular subgroup in order to be eligible to exit Focus school status.
+Additionally, any school identified as a Focus school will be required to make their Annual Measurable Objects for the relevant subgroups for two consecutive years in order to exit Focus school status.